 How are they easier to put on and take off?

 A new feature for the full-face masks is the nasal mask's popular magnetic clips.
 They make the headgear easier to get off and on as well as make it easier to adjust the straps for the wearer.
 It also helps in simplifying the cleaning process.
 Those wearers with dexterity and strength issues will find this is the best option for them.
 A quick-release elbow makes even connecting and disconnecting the tubing easier, without having to remove the mask.

 Can women find masks that will actually fit their faces?

 Women’s heads are definitely not the same as men’s.
 So ResMed added a mask designed just for women with a smaller size range.
 They even made them more attractive with lavender accents on the headgear.

 Choosing the best CPAP mask for you can be daunting at first.
-Different brands and different kinds of masks make the choosing confusing.
+Different brands and different kinds of masks make the choice confusing.
 Look at this article for help on what will be the best choice for you.
 Following through properly with your therapy will be of great benefit to you in the long run in terms of your mental and physical health.

-At the Alaska Sleep Clinic we realize that it's often the mask that will make or break a person's success with CPAP therapy, so we have a very liberal exchange policy to help you find the best.
+At the Alaska Sleep Clinic, we realize that it's often the mask that will make or break a person's success with CPAP therapy, so we have a very liberal exchange policy to help you find the best.
 We carry a wide, multi-brand variety of masks to choose from, so if you don't like the one you purchased, bring it back within 30 days and we'll exchange it with another mask of your choosing.
-Our goal is to not only find the mask that you can live with, but one that will give you a better life.
+Our goal is to not only find the mask that you can live with but one that will give you a better life.